davidaq/coopdev/README.md

  - Most members in the team are trusted
  - Site isn't open to the world
  - The size of the team and the productions isn't huge

+In general, this simple team cooperation tool isn't and will not aim to be bullet proof and durable.
+It's just a place for the team to keep information up to date.